omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/12 Network Design Lab.md

         ```

 ### Part 3: Lightning Talks (1 hour)

-1. **Prepare Your Lightning Talk:**
-   - Prepare a brief (3-5 minutes) presentation summarizing your system design, identified vulnerabilities, and mitigation strategies.
-   - Use visual aids if necessary (e.g., slides, diagrams).

-2. **Present Your Lightning Talk:**
-   - Each student will present their findings to the class.
-   - Be prepared to answer questions from your peers and instructor.

-## Summary

-- You have designed a theoretical system that interacts with the internet and identified potential vulnerabilities.
-- You have researched and documented mitigation strategies for each identified vulnerability.
-- You have prepared and presented a lightning talk summarizing your findings.

 ## Submission

 - Complete the exercises and ensure all solutions are documented.